JohanKlingstrom/JohanKlingstrom/README.md

 # Hey, I'm Johan!
-I'm a junior frontend developer from Stockholm.
+I'm a junior frontend developer from Stockholm!
 <br />
 I'm also an electronic music producer, ramen enjoyer and video game nerd.